David is an avid gamer across multiple platforms such as consoles, handhelds, mobile phones, and PC.

-There are so many action role playing games (ARPG) out there that the choice can be hard when you are trying to figure out which one to play.
-The list below narrows down the top 5 ARPG games out there, that each offer something different so that you won't ever find yourself bored.
+There are so many Action Role-Playing Games (ARPG) that it can be hard to choose which one to play.
+The list below narrows down the top five ARPG games out there.
+Each offers something different so that you won't ever find yourself bored.
 While some ARPG games can be found on console systems, they play best on a PC.
-So stick with a PC if you want a good ARPG to play.
+So stick with these PC games if you want a good ARPG to play.

 All About Diablo II

-There is a reason why so many games are referred to as a "Diablo clone".
+There is a reason why so many games are referred to as a "Diablo clone."
 That's because Diablo practically invented the ARPG.
-While there have been three games released with the name Diablo, the second one is considered the best.
+While there have been a few Diablo games, the second one is considered the best.
 Here's why:

 - Great gameplay.
-There are multiple classes that are all vastly different, but work well together.
-There is flexibility in how you play each class, however, as you progress through each difficulty, you need to pick the best abilities in order to survive.
+There are multiple classes that are vastly different, but work well together.
+There is flexibility in how you play each class, however.
+As you progress through each difficulty, you need to pick the best abilities in order to survive.

 - The plethora of items.
 Never in any other game will you see so many random items drop with the most random of stats ever.
-Something that has totally different stats than what you are wearing could end up being an upgrade.
-You will keep coming back just to see if you can continue to upgrade your items.
+Something that has totally different stats than what you are wearing could end up being the upgrade you were looking for.
+You will keep coming back for more.

 - The secret cow level.
 If you are after loot, and a good time, then this is the place.
-One of the hardest fights you will have is fighting cows in the secret cow level.
-While it's been replaced in Diablo III, this level is considered to be a classic.
+One of the hardest fights you will have is against cows in the secret cow level.
+While it's been replicated in Diablo III, this level is considered to be a classic.

 - The story could be better.
-Like most other ARPG games, the story is just there to get you to continue playing.
+Like most ARPG games, the story is just there to make you want to continue playing.
 It won't be remembered for the story, just for the gameplay.

 - The expansion made the game even better.
-While some expansions don't add a lot, the expansion to this game did.
-Two new classes, another act, and a bunch more items to be had.
+While some expansions don't add a lot, the expansion of this game did.
+Two new classes, another act, and a bunch more items can be had.
 If you buy the original, you have to get the expansion as well.

 - It's the best of the three Diablo games.
-The first game is good, and can be fun to play, but isn't quite like Diablo II.
+The first game is good, and can be fun to play, but it isn't quite like Diablo II.
 Diablo III tried too much to be like Diablo II, and while it is fun, the auction house and connection issues ruined it for a lot of people.
-Diablo III has improved though, but doesn't rival Diablo II.
+Diablo III has improved, but it still doesn't rival Diablo II.

 - Areas are randomized.
-For the most part you won't play the same area twice.
-You may come across some similar looking areas, but the game does a good job of changing things up.
+For the most part, you won't play in the same area twice.
+You may come across some similar-looking areas, but the game does a good job of changing things up.

 - The graphics aren't too bad.
 Compared to Diablo III, the graphics in this game are aged.
 However, they still don't detract from the game, and in some ways make it feel darker than its successor.

 This game is a classic, and probably always will be.
-There is little to question that.
 If you haven't played an ARPG before, I strongly suggest you start with this one.
 If you aren't sure which Diablo to get, then watch the gameplay video below showing a comparison between all three.

-Why it's on this list: I spent a ton of time in this game.
+I spent a ton of time in this game.
 I played and enjoyed every class.
 I played through the acts and difficulties over and over again.
-To me, this is the pinnacle of the ARPG, so it's why it's on this list.
+To me, this is the pinnacle of the ARPG, so that's why it's on this list.

 All About Nox